AlexMitDemBart/Movie-App/readme.md

 # Description

-Movie app which showing the currently most popular movies
+Films application which shows the most recent films by default.
+You can search for films in the database using the search function.

 ## Image